elitizon/elitizonweb/data/blog/2020/09-04-how-to-query-shopify-with-graphql/How to query Shopify with the GraphQL API.md

 ---
-title: How to query Shopify with the GraphQL API
+title: How to query Shopify with the GraphQL API and Insomnia
 posttype: blog
 date: 2020-09-04
-summary:  Shopify provides a great GraphQL API, this article explores how to query shopify with a API Client such as Insomnia
+summary: Shopify provides a complete GraphQL API to access and modify stored in the back-office.
+This article explores how to query Shopify with an API Client such as Insomnia
 published: true
 cover: ./cover.jpg
 category: Development